Interview

 Are there any art world trends you are following?

 “Not at all.
-When I signed the lease for my first studio, I told myself that I would not cater to the traditional art world.
-Including creating pieces that are ‘trendy.’
+When I signed the lease for my first studio, I told myself that I would not cater to the traditional art world, including creating pieces that are ‘trendy.’
 My primary focus is authenticity.
-Getting caught up with industry standards, trends, and what everyone else is doing or wants is exactly what I did when starting in my legal career.
+Getting caught up with industry standards, trends, and what everyone else is doing or wants is exactly what I focused on when starting my legal career.
 My art is mine.
-It's what I envision from inside.
+It’s what I envision from inside.
 This is not to say I am out of touch with what is going on.
-I remain curious and open to what is happening in the art world, but it's nowhere near a priority of mine.”
+I remain curious and open to what is happening in the art world, but it’s nowhere near a priority of mine.”

 What process, materials and techniques do you use to create your artwork?

 “Well, I thought you would never ask!
-What inspired my current pursuit into the art world started with moving some furniture years after graduating from law school and stumbling across my old caselaw textbooks.
+Not too long ago, while moving some furniture years after graduating from law school, I stumbled upon my old caselaw textbooks.
 When I looked inside, I was hit by a burst of color.
 You see, I used to color-code my case briefs, as most law students do.
 Each part of a case was highlighted with a different color.
-Green was a material fact.
-Blue was a precedent case.
-Orange dissent.
-Yellow legal analysis.
-Red ink was used to record important notes mentioned during the lecture, and blue ink was used for my personal notes from the night before.
+Green was used for material facts.
+Blue for a precedent case.
+Orange, dissent.
+Yellow, legal analysis.
+Red ink was used to scribble important notes mentioned during the lecture, and blue ink was used for my personal notes from the night before.
 Seeing these pages jump-started my creative process.
 What else am I to do with outdated caselaw books?
 They were collecting dust and were never going to be read again.
 So, I started tearing them out and throwing them on a paperboard.
-Soon, I quickly realized I needed a stronger base, and that's when I switched to cotton canvas.
+Soon, I quickly realized I needed a stronger base, and that’s when I switched to cotton canvas.
 Fast forward two years, and I now incorporate old caselaw, sticky notes, and legal notepad pages into almost every one of my pieces.
-These add incredible layers of texture to my work and have helped develop my signature.”
+These add incredible layers of texture to my work and have helped develop early signs of what may be considered my ‘style.’”

 What does your art mean to you?

 “Progress.
 It’s evidence that we can change.
-We do not have to be or do just one thing.
+We are not limited to any one pursuit.
 We can be and do so much more.
 Seeing what I have created continues to inspire me.
-What's next?
+What’s next?
 Who will I cross paths with?
 Where will I go?
 These questions pop up every time I catch myself scrolling through my portfolio.
 I fear routine.
-It's what freed me from the scary life of corporate America.
+It’s what freed me from the scary life of corporate America.
 My art defines who I am.
-Someone not about conformity or structure.
-I invite chaos.
-I welcome the unknown.”
+An individual not interested in conformity or structure, but one that invites chaos.”

 What’s your favourite artwork and why?

 “Hardest question by far!
 I will not say one of mine because that would be false.
 Over the past few years, one artist who has really inspired me is Kandy G. Lopez.
 Her work focuses on the use of yarn and other similar fibers to recreate depictions of members of the Afro-Caribbean diaspora in America.
 I must credit her with my first jaw drop at an art show.
-I remember being truly mesmerized by her use of yarn and ability to capture light effortlessly.
+I remember being truly mesmerized by her use of yarn and ability to capture light effortlessly in her medium.
 It’s what helped me build up the confidence to tackle mixed media and look at non-traditional mediums.
-Paint is just one of thousands of ways to express a concept or thing and all it entails.”
+Paint is just one of thousands of ways to express a concept artistically.”